scikit-beam/scikit-beam/doc/resource/dev_guide/git_guide.rst

 To make pushing/pulling from github as frictionless as possible, it is best to generate an ssh key pair which will allow see https://help.github.com/articles/generating-ssh-keys for a guide of how to generate and upload the keys to github.
+If you are working on a computer on the controls network ssh will not work.

 The global behavior of `git` in controlled through `~/.gitconfig`